What Should You Do About Your Boyfriend Problems?

 Eventually, with hard work and determination, you will be able to build that trust back up, and your relationship will come out stronger than ever.

 A common complaint of couples that begin having relationship problems includes making time for one another after the relationship is no longer new.
-Once the novelty of your new partner has worn off, it can become challenging to find things to do together while still going about our busy day-to-day lives.
+Once the novelty has worn off, it can become challenging to find things to do together while still going about our busy day-to-day lives.
 A good rule of thumb to apply when encountering this type of issue is to set time aside at least once a week to go on a date.
 This can be as simple as cooking a normal dinner together and eating while watching a show you both enjoy, or if you prefer, it can be an outing to a local restaurant or movie theater.

 If you are harboring resentment in your heart regarding this, try wiping your partner's slate clean and give them a chance to better the relationship with you.
 It's apparent that you don't want to end the relationship, so why not give your 100%?

-A therapist will help you understand one another and help you reach a healthy solution to the problem you're facing.
-He or she may also suggest techniques that you and your partner have not considered that would be very beneficial to your relationship.
+Many couples avoid couples counseling because they believe it is a sign of weakness or an embarrassing process to go through.
+They may also suggest techniques that you and your partner have not considered that would be very beneficial to your relationship.

 Additionally, a therapist can help to mediate your conversations.
 For example: if you or your partner has a difficult time containing your anger while communicating, a therapist can help the two speak to each other healthily and respectfully rather than with negativity.
 Hurtful words spoken in anger can cause permanent damage to a couple.
 So, it is crucial to have someone to remind you to speak with purpose and without disdain.

-After all, who wants to scroll through the yellow pages looking at all those options and then have to narrow down how far you want to drive?
+If you are not sure about finding an online therapist for yourself and your partner, take a look at Regain.
+Regain is an online platform that connects you with a qualified therapist who understands your issues and wants to help.
 With Regain, it will be easier for you to decide who you want to help you because you get to meet with your therapist online, from the comfort of your own home.

-Frequently Asked Questions (FAQs)
+Frequently asked questions (FAQs)

 Common signs of an endangered or failing relationship might include: